 In short, this is a super-telephoto zoom lens with an unusually versatile zoom range, from 150mm to 600mm.
 And while it’s not the fastest super-telephoto available by any means, it’s also much more affordable than most of the faster super telephotos.

-I was using the Nikon-mount version, but it’s also available in versions for Canon and Sigma mounts.
 It will work on full-frame and cropped sensor cameras, and it’s mostly only compatible with digital cameras (the film camera exceptions are the Nikon F6 and the Canon EOS-1V).
 It has surprisingly good weather-resistance, which comes in handy since chances are you’re probably not using this in a studio.
 But it’s also big and solid, so carrying it around all day requires some commitment.